 As mentioned above, it takes two weeks after flu vaccination for your body to develop the antibodies that protect you against influenza.
 Because of that, trying to time your vaccination to when the flu starts to circulate in your community is no simple task.

-Needles are no fun, but a trip to the hospital or a couple of weeks in bed are no picnic either.
+While needles are no fun, a trip to the hospital or a couple of weeks in bed are no picnic either.
 And as already stated, it can be even worse than that.
-“Whatever little discomfort you feel from the minor side effects of the flu vaccine,” the CDC says, “is worthwhile to avoid the flu.”
+Any little discomfort that you may feel from the flu shot is nothing compared to the suffering caused by influenza, the CDC says.

 The flu can make you sick for several days, send you to the hospital or worse.
 For those who do not like shots, the nasal spray flu vaccine may be a good alternative.

 “This season, getting a flu vaccine has the added benefit of reducing the overall burden on the health care system and saving medical resources for care of COVID-19 patients,” says the CDC.
 “If you haven’t gotten your flu vaccine yet, get vaccinated now.”

 Find out why it’s so important to get patients vaccinated to help avoid a double whammy flu season.

 Influenza viruses are changing all the time and flu vaccines are updated seasonally to afford the best possible protection against the virus strains that experts predict will circulate widely during flu season.